run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-train.md

 ![mceclip1.png](img/mceclip1.png)

-### View status on the Run:AI User Interface
+### View status on the Run:ai User Interface

-* Open the Run:AI user interface.
+* Open the Run:ai user interface.
 * Under "Jobs" you can view the new Workload:

 ![mceclip2.png](img/mceclip2.png)

-The image we used for training includes the Run:AI Training library.
+The image we used for training includes the Run:ai Training library.
 Among other features, this library allows the reporting of metrics from within the deep learning Job.
 Metrics such as progress, accuracy, loss, and epoch and step numbers.

 *   Progress can be seen in the status column above.
 *   To see other metrics, press the settings wheel on the top right ![mceclip4.png](img/mceclip4.png) and select additional deep learning metrics from the list